About Maths Hubs

 How are Maths Hubs funded to do their work?

 The DfE is the principal sponsor of the Maths Hubs Programme.
 Each Maths Hub receives funds to cover both structural costs and project costs.
-Since the Maths Hubs have become established other organisations are now also sponsoring particular Maths Hub projects.
-For example, the Education Endowment Foundation is currently supporting two trials within Maths Hubs.
+Other organisations also sometimes sponsor particular Maths Hub projects.
+For example, the Education Endowment Foundation has supported two trials in the field of mathematical reasoning.

 How do the Maths Hubs work together?

 The 35 Maths Hubs work together as part of a collaborative national network that is co-ordinated by the NCETM.
 This allows them to share experience and expertise and to collaborate as they work towards common goals.
 Together, the Maths Hubs network seeks to provide a collective national leadership and voice for maths education.
-To facilitate this, the Maths Hub leadership come together each term at the National Maths Hubs Forum, and communication at other times is supported by online tools and communities.
+To facilitate this, there is a termly meeting of a Maths Hubs Council, and all those involved in Maths Hub leadership come together each term at the National Maths Hubs Forum.
+Communication at other times is supported by online tools and communities.